-Matt Bonovich is special counsel in the Real Estate, Land Use and Environmental Practice Group and the Energy, Infrastructure and Project Finance Team in the firm's Chicago office.
+Matt Bonovich is a partner in the Energy, Infrastructure and Project Finance Team and the Real Estate, Land Use and Environmental Practice Group in the firm's Chicago office.

 Areas of Practice

 Matt has been working on energy transactions for over a decade, with particular experience in renewables.
-During this time, he negotiated project contracts, including M&A transactions, power purchase agreements, hedges, construction and procurement, interconnection and transmission and operations and maintenance.
-Recently, Matt negotiated several turnkey build transfers.
+During this time, he has negotiated all manner of project contracts, including M&A transactions, power purchase agreements, hedges, construction and procurement, interconnection and transmission and operations and maintenance.
+Recently, Matt has negotiated several turnkey build transfers.